zalenix/portaldocs/portal-sdk/templates/top-telemetry-alerting.md

 1. Client Error
 1. Create regression

-Note: You can set the time of the day at which you want to trigger an SDK age alert.
-Learn more about timezone based alerting [here](#timezone-based-alerting).

 Some of these alert types are configurable per extension.
 The following alerts types currently support extension configuration:

 1. [Performance](#performance)